 Other antioxidants in pitaya are betalains found in the pulp of red pitayas and hydroxycinnamates.

-To add more, vitamins A and C that are present in this fruit can also act as antioxidants in your body.
+To add more, the vitamins A and C that are present in this fruit can also act as antioxidants in your body.

 This effect can help prevent chronic diseases and delay signs of aging in your body.

-4. Helps Improve Your Cardiovascular Health
+3. Helps Improve Cardiovascular Health

-There are articles that will tell you that the seeds of pitaya are sources of omega-3 and omega-6 fatty acids which are good for your cardiovascular health.
+There are articles that will tell you that the seeds of pitaya are sources of omega-3 and omega-6 fatty acids, which are good for your cardiovascular health.

-5. Pitaya Boosts Your Immune System
+4. Boosts Your Immune System

-7. Pitaya Is Good For Skin Care
+6. Good For Skin Care

 Collagen is what gives your skin its elasticity and texture.

-This has an effect on your skin as well because it can delay signs of aging in your skin like wrinkles and dark spots.
+This has an effect on your skin as well because it can delay signs of aging like wrinkles and dark spots.

-8. Is High In Fiber
+7. Is High In Fiber

 Pitaya is a great source of fiber.